adaptingadapting/Holberton-SpeedrunAllChecksPercent/914more_singly_linked_lists/README.md

 task 0 is a simpler version of the first excercise of the last one, playing with the  head pointer gives me a little bit of a bad taste still but ok, i dont see any other way to do it

 task 1 again was rather simple, i do know that they are going to get harder soon enough so im not sad to see these at the start, task 1 requieres even less work than the already trivial task 0

+task 2 was fast, the thing that caught me up was, in my original project back then i returned a pointer to head, so that does seem strange to me, i did play more with that head but im still wondering if this one would pass through the checks